jailukanna/learning-python/09_deployment_django/deployment-most-recent.md

 12. Common Errors:
     + `502, bad gateway`: there is a problem in your code.
 Hint: any error starting with 5 indicates a server error
+    + See `/var/log/nginx` folder for `error.log` and `access.log` for log files for errors and http requests.
-        - Take a look at your `/var/log/nginx` folder at the `error.log` and `access.log`.
-Update Your nginx config and change your error.log from `warn` to `debug` for more detailed info.
-The access.log can give you information about requests.
+    + Update your nginx config and change your error.log from `warn` to `debug` for more detailed info.
-        - Make sure you've restarted nginx, or if you've changed gunicorn settings, that you restart gunicorn.
+    + Make sure you've restarted nginx, or if you've changed gunicorn settings, that you restart gunicorn.
-        - Try restarting the system via `sudo reboot`.
+    + Try restarting the system via `sudo reboot`.
 This will close your AWS connection while the virtual instance restarts.
-        - If you updated an A record, be patient, it may take an hour or more, or even longer if you made multiple A record updates.
+    + If you updated an A record, be patient, it may take an hour or more, or even longer if you made multiple A record updates.
 Take a breakd and step back and return.
     + Your Gunicorn process won’t start: Check your .service file; typos and wrong file paths are common mistakes
     + Your NGINX restart fails: Check your NGINX file in the sites-available directory.
 Common problems include typos and forgetting to insert your project name where indicated.

 13. Updating your Codebase:
     + You can update your codebase by using `sudo git pull origin master` from within your `/var/www/{{project_directory}}` folder.
 This will pull your changes from GitHub/your repo but will not wipe out your settings.py changes, server configs, etc.
+    + **DO NOT** `git add`, or `git commit` from your repo to the main branch.
+This will overwrite your development settings.py with your production settings.py.
+    + **DO NOT** `git stash` changes either, as this will pull your settings.py and wipe out your production settings.
+    + *You may want to create two seperate branches, one for development and one for production, and push your development branch to your production branch, and when doing so, discard any changes to settings.py etc*

 14. Add in MySQL: